 When a police officer pulls you over or approaches you on the street, you are expected to behave politely.
 Although you may still exercise your constitutional rights, if they consider that you are obstructing or resisting, you could be charged with a crime.

 Law enforcement takes their duties very seriously and if they believe you are in their way, you could be facing felony charges and strict penalties.
-At Blanchard Law, our Greenville criminal defense lawyers understand what is at risk when you have been charged with this crime and we are here to defend you.
+At Blanchard Law, our Grand Rapids criminal defense lawyers understand what is at risk when you have been charged with this crime and we are here to defend you.